Inpatient Drug Rehab & Holistic Treatment Centers in Northern California

 Here are what the three phases of inpatient treatment at an Elevate rehab center consist of:

-Phase 1: Physical and Mental Healing
+Phase 1: Physical and Mental Health Treatments

 In this physical healing stage, we slowly intensify clients’ exercise regimens, which they usually begin toward the end of detox.
 Additionally, we continue their vitamin, mineral and amino acid regimens, which also began during the detox stage.
 Nutrition is heavily emphasized during this time, as it is during all phases of our treatment program.